Module 11, Part 2: Error Handling with Exceptions#

 things simple — but a better solution would be e.g. to write the serial code

-method that is called by both the constructor and
+validation in a private method that is called by both the constructor and

 Concluding Remarks#